kevinblumenfeld/Posh365/README.md

 ## Get-VirtualDirectoryInfo

-This script will create an HTML-report which will gather the URL-information from different virtual directories over different Exchange Servers (currently only Exchange 2010/Exchange 2013)
+This script will create an HTML-report which will gather the URL-information from different virtual directories over different Exchange Servers

 ## Grant-FullAccessToMailbox